 Discover it® for Students – New!
 Good Grades Rewards

 Are you in college?
 If so, check out this card.
 Admittedly the bonus is not that large, but it’s quite easy to get approved if you are a student (the others above require a good established credit history as where this card already takes into consideration that students have little credit history).
-After your very first purchase you earn a $20 Cashback Bonus.
-No strings attached with this deal.
+Also, you will earn a $20 cash back each school year your GPA is 3.0 or higher for up to the next 5 years.

 And this is card you will want to use for the long haul because it earns 5% cash back on categories when you signup for them, 1% on all other purchases.